toychicken/lrg.io/content/articles/innovation-vs-transformation.md

 * "Exploring new ways of working"
 * "Creating valuable new businesses"

-If a business needs to “cut through bureaucracy” or “explore new ways of working” an innovation lab is unlikely to help.
-If it _does_ help, then that lab is going to be more concerned with ways of working than “creating valuable businesses”.
+If a business needs to "cut through bureaucracy" or "explore new ways of working" an innovation lab is unlikely to help.
+If it _does_ help, then that lab is going to be more concerned with ways of working than "creating valuable businesses".

 I've seen enterprises pour _millions_ into innovation labs without success.
 Mainly because they're failing to address their fundamental issues.
 Or, they create labs that operate _so far_ outside the realms of the business, they may as well be separate entities anyway.